LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **debugging**
    In most (if not all) Prolog systems, debugging support is a built-in feature made available using a set of built-in predicates like ``trace/0`` and ``spy/1``.
-But in Logtalk the default debugger is a regular application, implemented using a public reflection API.
-This means that the debugger must be explicitly loaded (either automatically from a *settings* file or from the top-level).
+But in Logtalk the :ref:`default debugger <debugging_debugging>` is a regular application, implemented using a public :ref:`reflection <reflection_reflection>` API.
+This means that the debugger must be explicitly loaded (either automatically from a :term:`settings file` or from the top-level).
 It also means that the debugger can be easily extended or replaced by an alternative application.

 **directive operators**
    Some Prolog systems declare directive names as operators (e.g. ``dynamic``,